top of page

 • Using shell companies to import under false DDP terms

 Even honest errors can raise red flags.
-Customs sees them as patterns, not paperwork mistakes.
+Customs sees them as patterns, not mere paperwork mistakes.

 Common Methods of Tariff Fraud